 Go to: Setup > Users/Roles > User Management > Manage Roles, and select the New Role button.

-Name the role "Payment Rails Integration Role" (or similar).
+Name the role "Trolley Integration Role" (or similar).
 Use the "Centre Type" of "Accounting Centre".

 3. Now, you need to assign the required permissions.
 On the Permissions sub-tab towards the bottom of the page, you will need to add all the below permissions on 4 of the sub-tabs: Transactions, Reports, Lists and Setup.
 Below we list all the permissions needed for each sub-tab, and which level of permission is needed (View, Edit or Full).